 The Administrator/Liaison will be a first contact point for enquiries from members of the community who wish to speak with the Clergy about Baptisms, Weddings and Funerals, as well as handling a wide range of pastoral enquiries from clients, donators, fund raisers, The Administrator will be in contact with individuals and families at important times in their lives and will deal with confidential information and situations.

 The job holder will undertake a wide range of administrative tasks, which include using computer based applications.
 Prioritising workload to balance administrative duties with timely responses to incoming enquiries is critical.
 This is a flexible role and is designed to work for both the church and successful candidate.
-Exact days and hours will be agreed on appointment, however It is expected that at least half of the hours will be office based at the Vicarage (or other alternative location), and working days will include a Monday and a Wednesday
+Exact days and hours will be agreed on appointment, however It is expected that at least half of the hours will be office based at the Vicarage (or other alternative location), and working days will include a Monday and a Wednesday.

 The Administrator will be provided with a laptop and mobile phone for work use.